varunhs306/big-data-and-business-intelligencel-week1-vhs/README.md

-# Session X — Course Y
+# Session 1 — Big Data and Business Intelligence

 This repository contains the materials for **Session X** of *Course Y*.
 - Slides: see [`slides/`](./slides/) folder